-Need to find a great speaker?
+Need to find a dynamic speaker?
 There are many things to consider.
 Do you need a motivational speaker?
 Or a business keynote speaker?
 When is your event?
 How many people are you expecting?
-And where is the event located?
+And where is the event taking place?
 The answers of these questions will be important in your search.
-But in general, here are some some tips to keep in mind when looking for a dynamic professional speaker for your upcoming event.
+But in general, here are some some tips to keep in mind when looking for a good professional speaker for your upcoming event.

 There are hundreds of thousands of people who claim to be “speakers” but 99% of them only speak for free at local networking events.
 If they have video at all, it will be obvious that they aren’t serious about their careers.
 By requesting a video, you immediately weed out the newbies.
 It’s also the fastest way to see if they’re content and speaking style are consistent with your event objectives.

 It’s important to see where the speaker has spoken and to whom.
 In most cases, speakers will include a list of past clients or a list of speaking destinations (see the map below) on their websites.
 But if not, request one.
 Ideally, request a list of references as well.
 The people you call have very little allegiance to the speaker and will probably give you honest feedback on the speaker’s contribution to their own events.

 Many speakers have huge egos.
 Ask about that when you call their references.
 Planning events is difficult enough as it is.
 The last thing you need is a ‘prima donna’ speaker that asks for silly and unrealistic accommodations when you’re busy with other things.
 Besides, generous and thoughtful speakers can add a lot to an event’s success.
 By attending dinners, signing books and answering questions, they can make attendees feel acknowledged and appreciated.

 Book a Speaker Tip #3: Check social media.